 Some anti-spam plugins have been helpful in combating unwanted comments from blogs.
 Still, every now and then, some spam comments escape these defensive mechanisms.

-Leaving priority work to moderate comments should be added to the tasks that your VA do for you.
+Leaving priority work to moderate comments should be added to the tasks that your VA does for you.

 Mindless, administrative activities such as trashing comments can disturb your creative flow.